L2T-Team/Happy-Kids-Education/happy-hexo/source/about/index.md

 ---
+title: About Us
-title: about
+layout: about
 date: 2024-02-15 21:52:33
+featuredImage: '/css/images/about_us.jpg'
 ---
-<%- site.data.courses.robotics %>